DHummel-Price/NASA_Story/README.md

 # How do NASA Contracts relate to the locations of NASA centers and Congressional Budget committee assignments?

-Establishing Shot (infographic? unclear)
+Establishing Shot (infographic? unclear).

-This section will contain a basic overview of the entire story.
+* This section will contain a basic overview of the entire story.
+* This page should take between 5-15 minutes to ingest.
+* Intended audience:
+  * Nerdy teenager who is very interested in space, though not necessarily policy.
+  * The above teenagers parents, who may be scientists, academics, educators, or similar fields, but likely not directly working in space.
+  * 25-40 year old military member who has slightly more vested interest, but space is still a hobby.
+  * Young adult with enthusiasm for space who is just learning the complexity of the policy side.

 ## Outline